Reference

 Use dedupe when duplicates should do nothing.
 Use cache when duplicates should return the same result.

-Default key derivation
+Default key derivation:

 When dedupe or cache is called without a keyFn, a key is derived automatically by hashing the exchange body: